LumberFlow

 Why it matters

-No, the USMCA does not automatically terminate on July 1, 2026.
+No. The USMCA does not automatically terminate on July 1, 2026.

-Why this matters for lumber buyers
+Why lumber buyers should care

 The 2026 dates that actually matter

-December 16-17, 2025Ambassador Jamieson Greer reported to Congress on the operation of the USMCA ahead of the July 1, 2026 review.Congressional reporting tends to sharpen market expectations before treaty milestones.
+• December 16-17, 2025: Ambassador Jamieson Greer reported to Congress on the operation of the USMCA in advance of the July 1, 2026 review.

-March 5, 2026The United States and Mexico announced the start of bilateral discussions in preparation for the joint review.Bilateral talks can shape the negotiating tone before the three-party review.
+• March 5, 2026: The United States and Mexico announced the start of bilateral discussions in preparation for the joint review.

-Week of March 16, 2026U.S. and Mexican negotiators were expected to begin regular scoping meetings.This is where softer signals often start translating into buyer and supplier positioning.
+• The week of March 16, 2026: U.S. and Mexican negotiators were expected to begin regular scoping meetings.

-June 1, 2026Practical deadline for parties to submit recommendations for action ahead of the July 1 meeting.This is one of the clearest dates for procurement teams resetting Q3 assumptions.
+• June 1, 2026: The practical deadline for parties to submit recommendations for action ahead of the July 1 meeting.

 Why the 2026 review and softwood lumber duties are connected